 The ATMP implements the existing condition, based on operator reported data, with respect to the number of authorized air tours.
-The agencies decided to implement the existing condition because the NPS determined that impacts associated with the existing condition, together with reasonable mitigation measures, would not result in significant adverse impacts of commercial air tour operations upon the natural and cultural resources, visitor experiences, and tribal lands.
-The agencies decided to use a three-year average of operator-reported air tours to identify the existing condition, rather than reports from a single year, because using an average would account for variations across multiple years.
-Although the State of Utah suggested that the three-year average from 2017-2019 was not sufficient, and opined that a 20- or 30-year average would be more appropriate, the agencies declined to adopt this suggestion.
-The agencies found that more recent data more accurately represents current trends and, regardless, as reporting data has only been available since 2013, this suggestion is not implementable.9
+The agencies decided to implement the existing condition because the NPS found that the impacts associated with the existing condition, together with reasonable mitigation measures, would not result in significant adverse impacts of commercial air tour operations on the Park's natural and cultural resources, visitor experiences, and tribal lands.
+As explained above, the agencies decided to use a three-year average of operator-reported air tours from 2017 to 2019 to identify the existing condition.
+Although the State of Utah suggested that the three-year average from 2017-2019 was not sufficient, and recommended that a 20- or 30-year average would be more appropriate, the agencies declined to adopt this suggestion.
+The agencies found that more recent data more accurately represents current trends and, regardless, as reporting data has only been available since 2013, the suggestion is not implementable.11